sveljko/base41/base41.md

 The trick is to multiply by some number that is the product of `3` and some power of two, then shift right by that power.
-Of course, the best such is a representation of `1/3` in fixed-length binary.
+Of course, the best such number is a representation of `1/3` in fixed-length binary.

-So, for 32-bit processors (which are common nowadays in embedded world) this is division by 3:
+So, for 32-bit processors (which are common nowadays in embedded world), this is division by 3:

 	(x * 0x5556) >> 16;